 What follows are descriptions for some of the larger television archives and museums.

 According to the collections overview provided for television, the Library of Congress began collecting television programs in 1949 and today holds about 80,000 programs but that number may be substantially higher.
-The bulk of these programs were donated for “copyright deposit” and much of the collection exists in 16mm kinescope format with videotape acquisitions beginning in 1974.
-Some of the more noteworthy collections held by the Library include: the NBC Television Collection (18,000 NBC programs from 1948 to 1977, first acquired in 1986), the NET Collection (10,000 programs from National Educational Television, the precursor to PBS, from 1955 to 1969) and the Hubert Chain Collection (early television programs dating back to 1947).
+Some of the more noteworthy collections held by the Library include: the NBC Television Collection, the NET Collection, and the Hubert Chain Collection.
 Additional information on the Library’s television holdings can be found here.

 The George Foster Peabody Awards honor excellence in radio and television broadcasting, with the awards bestowed for programs produced during the previous year.
 The first radio awards were distributed in 1941 and the first television awards in 1949.
-Thus, the earliest radio programs in the collection date from 1940 and the earliest television programs from 1948.
 Housed at the University of Georgia Libraries, the Peabody Awards Collection contains approximately 90,000 radio and television programs.
-According to this overview of the collection, many of the programs in the collection “are the only surviving copies of the work.”

-The Vanderbilt Television News Archive has been recording the nightly network news programs for ABC, CBS and NBC since August 4th, 1968, adding select cable news programs in later decades.
-Although its collection is comprehensive it is not 100% complete; certain broadcasts, due either to pre-emptions and perhaps technical difficulties, are missing.
-For example, the Thursday, March 12th edition of NBC’s The Huntley-Brinkley Report (which preceded The NBC Nightly News) is not part of the collection while the ABC and CBS newscasts for that day are.
-Copies of entire broadcasts or compilations of segments from various broadcasts are available for loan for a fee.
+The Vanderbilt Television News Archive started recording the nightly network news programs for ABC, CBS and NBC in August 1968, adding select cable news programs in later decades.
+Digital copies of entire broadcasts or compilations of segments from various broadcasts are available for loan for a fee.
 A monthly index to the ABC, CBS and NBC nightly news program as well as special network programming can be found here.